mvolkmann/blog/src/rust.md

     }
 }

-// Implementing SubAssign to enable using the -= operator
+// Implementing the "SubAssign" trait to enable using the "-=" operator
-// would be similar to implementing the AddAssign trait.
+// would be similar to implementing the "AddAssign" trait.

 fn main() {
     let red = Color { r: 255, g: 0, b: 0 };